gavnk/Project-IV-FYP-Collaborative-Tasks-of-a-Dual-Arm-System/README.md

 For Project Tasks go to directory: open_manipulator_perceptions/open_manipulator_pick_and_place/src

+**Update: Added class RobotPoses for task 1: Passing Of An Object, run with roslaunch open_manipulator_pick_and_place task1.main.lauanch,this inculdes files robot_poses.h which has all the functions for the different poses.
+This makes the design more organised, but for troubleshooting and debugging its recommended to use task1.cpp.

 This repo includes all the required software for the robot arms, cameras, and AR tag detection which are all open source software.

 Moveit needs 6DOF to work, so 2 virtual joints were added.